₪1,221 Find Cheap Flights from Southeast Asia to Israel

 • How many direct flights to Israel are there each day?

-There are around 9 direct flights from within Southeast Asia to Israel every day.
-Most flights (51%) depart in the afternoon.
+There are around 8 direct flights from within Southeast Asia to Israel every day.
+Most flights (61%) depart at night.

 • How many direct flights to Israel are there each week?